ataumo/macos_hardening/README.md

 **(Thanks for your good work !)**

-Also, project structure is based on [HardeningKitty](https://github.com/0x6d69636b/windows_hardening) work and, because Windows and macOS are like cats and dogs, this project is called _HardeningDoggy_.
+Also, project structure is based on [HardeningKitty](https://github.com/0x6d69636b/windows_hardening) work and, because Windows and macOS are like cats and dogs, this project is called _HardeningPuppy_.

-## HardeningDoggy
+## HardeningPuppy

-_HardeningDoggy_ supports hardening of a macOS system.
+_HardeningPuppy_ supports hardening of a macOS system.
 The configuration of the system is retrieved and assessed using a finding list.
-In addition, the system can be hardened according to predefined values. _HardeningDoggy_ reads settings from the registry (`defaults` command) and uses other modules to read configurations outside the registry.
+In addition, the system can be hardened according to predefined values. _HardeningPuppy_ reads settings from the registry (`defaults` command) and uses other modules to read configurations outside the registry.

 ### How to run